 Mekong legal advocates' network meets to discuss dams, corporate social responsibility, and other regional rule-of-law issues

-Last weekend ERI hosted the fourth meeting of the Mekong Legal Network in Chiang Mai, Thailand, on September 16-18.
+Last weekend ERI hosted the second meeting of the Mekong Legal Network in Chiang Mai, Thailand, on September 16-18.
 The MLN is an independent group of experienced Mekong region legal professionals and civil society leaders from Burma, Cambodia, China, Lao PDR, Thailand, and Vietnam.
 MLN works to promote the rule of law in the Mekong and ASEAN regions, especially in relation to regional and cross-border development issues.

 A panel of regional and international experts were invited to speak, including Professor Sriprapha Petcharamesree of the Institute for Human Rights and Peace Studies at Mahidol University and the Thai representative at the ASEAN Intergovernmental Commission on Human Rights (AICHR), and Emeritus Professor Ben Boer, of the Australian Centre for Climate and Environmental Law, Sydney University Law School.
 The MLN members and participants were also joined by Lily La Torre Lopez, ERI's Senior Amazon Counsel, who shared her experiences of legal advocacy on behalf of indigenous peoples of the Amazon.